A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Introduction

 Whilst the nuclear clock is yet to be realised experimentally, rapid progress towards this goal has been made in recent years and especially months.
 The production of $^{229}$Th at ISOLDE at CERN via the decay chain of $^{229}$Fr as a new pathway~\cite{Kraemer:2022gpi} refined the knowledge of the nuclear transition energy from the percent to the per-mill level.
 Subsequently, based on the development of a new tunable VUV laser~\cite{Thielking2023_VUVlaser_NJP}, the first laser excitation of the $^{229}$Th nucleus was achieved at PTB~\cite{Tiedau:2024obk} in Th-doped crystals~\cite{Beeks:2022dnl}.
 While the resolution of the transition frequency here is limited by the laser linewidth to 7\,GHz~\cite{Tiedau:2024obk}, corresponding to a relative uncertainty of $\mathcal{O}(10^{-6})$, this precision has since further been improved to 3\,GHz at UCLA~\cite{Elwell:2024qyh} and, by means of a VUV frequency comb at JILA, to 300\,kHz~\cite{Zhang:2024ngu}, suppressing the relative uncertainty to $\mathcal{O}(10^{-10})$.
+At a temperature where the temperature shift vanishes, Ref.~\cite{Ooi:2025hmd} reports a frequency stability of 280\,Hz (which corresponds to a fractional frequency stability of $10^{-13}$) comparing 2 different crystals over 4 months and finds a linear dependence of the linewidth on the doping concentration of the crystal.
+Co-thermometry is expected to reduce the fractional uncertainty from the temperature shift below $10^{-18}$.
+In parallel, nuclear spectroscopy in Thorium ions of different charge provides promising prospects~\cite{Flambaum:2025xqs,Koziol:2024eaw}.
 With such developments rapidly paving the way towards an operational nuclear clock, the time to investigate other ways in which this unique transition could be exploited to probe fundamental physics is ripe.

 In this work we propose to amalgamate the $^{229}$Th nuclear clock transition with the established principles of single-photon matter-wave interferometry to form what we shall refer to as a `nuclear interferometer'.
 We present two different possible realisations of this idea - one based on single $^{229}$Th ions and the other on clouds of neutral $^{229}$Th atoms.
 Whilst both present additional experimental challenges beyond those of the optical clock transitions of conventional atom interferometry-based ULDM search proposals, we find that for certain experimental configurations, the enhanced sensitivity of the ground-to-excited state transition to the variation of fundamental constants in these thorium systems is able to overcome the loss in sensitivity that respectively results from the low ion flux (i.e large quantum projection noise) and the short lifetime of the excited state in neutral form, to offer access to new regions of ULDM parameter space.